johnbintz/jasmine-headless-webkit/index.md

 * Stub your server responses using [Sinon.JS](http://sinonjs.org/), the recommended way.
 * Use [PhantomJS](http://www.phantomjs.org/) against a running copy of a Jasmine server, instead of this project.

+#### Vendored JavaScript support

+_(still in development!)_

+You can pull in vendored JavaScript files as helpers in your setup!
+Add the `vendored_helpers` section to your `jasmine.yml` file with the names of some helpers you want to use (take a look at [jasmine-spec-extras](https://github.com/johnbintz/jasmine-spec-extras) to see how it works):

+{% highlight yaml %}
+vendored_helpers:
+- 'sinon'
+{% endhighlight %}

+_This is the first step in an effort to intergrate with Sprockets directly to make testing modern Rails apps as seamless as possible.
+Oh yeah, it's coming!_

 #### What else works?

 `alert()` and `confirm()` work, though the latter always returns `true`.
 You should be mocking calls to `confirm()`,